Rattleware Tamper Review 2023 [Read Before Buying]

-Tamping to perfection is not a complex process, but it does require a fair bit of attention to detail, so you can count on needing some practice-brews before you get it just right.
+Tamping to perfection is not a complex process, but it does require a fair bit of attention to detail, so you can count on needing some practice brews before you get it just right.

 Style – 4/5

-Thanks to its shape and the different color of its black handle against the silver stainless steel base, the Rattleware Tamper is sturdy but sleek.
+Thanks to its shape and the different colour of its black handle against the silver stainless steel base, the Rattleware Tamper is sturdy but sleek.
 The seamless blend of classic and modern elements reminds us of a new-age arcade joystick, so what is not to love?

 Value For Money – 3.5/5

-The Rattleware is slightly more expensive than most of our top rated espresso tampers.
+The Rattleware is slightly more expensive than most of our top-rated espresso tampers.
 However, it’s also made of high-quality stainless steel and is clearly built to last.

 Unlike a cheaper tamper that might need replacing after a couple of years, the Rattleware could be your faithful barista helper forever!